 Transparency and Community Engagement

 The Community Development Department is dedicated to engaging with the public on matters regarding the community’s vision for the future.
-The year 2021 saw multiple of such projects take the spotlight including the Housing Element Update, Historic Survey Update, and the Outdoor Dining & Commercial Services Survey.
-Dedicated webpages have been created on the Department website summarizing these efforts and shared on social media as opportunities for community engagement to occur.
+The year 2021 saw multiple of such projects take the spotlight, including the Housing Element Update, Historic Survey Update, and the Outdoor Dining Survey.
+Dedicated webpages have been created on the Department website summarizing these efforts, and have been shared on social media as opportunities for community engagement to occur.
 The community can also keep track of major current projects under review on the Current Projects page on the Department website.
 For citywide projects, the City uses social media to inform and solicit input, using Facebook, Twitter, and NextDoor.

 Coming Late Summer 2023...Tustin is in the process of streamlining residential solar permitting through the implementation of SolarApp+!
 Solar Automated Permit Processing+, known as “SolarAPP+”, is a web-based platform that automates solar permitting for local governments.
 This new web portal is a collaborative effort to promote residential rooftop solar adoption by making it easier for local governments to quickly and safely approve standardized residential rooftop projects.
 SolarAPP+ provides solar developers with a streamlined form that includes all the required specifications for permit applications, and it also will provide transparency into permitting timelines.

 For more information on this upcoming web portal, click here!